 - if you don't have a Medicare card, by calling 1800 653 809.

 Vaccination after having COVID-19

 Even if you’ve had COVID-19, you should still get vaccinated.
-You are far less likely to get severe disease should you get COVID-19 again if you have been vaccinated.
+If you have been vaccinated, you are far less likely to get severe disease if you get COVID-19 again.

 You must not attend a vaccination appointment if you have any COVID-19 symptoms.